schneidermatic/Elastax/README.md

 # miniobs

-miniobs v7.12.0 contains various elastic stack use cases based on elastiv v7.12.0 for demo or learning purposes.
+miniobs v7.12.0 contains various elastic stack cookbook recipes based on elastiv v7.12.0 for demo or learning purposes only!

 This is made with Herblut/2021 - please give us a [GitHub Star](https://github.com/prosmc/miniobs/stargazers) if you like the project.
 Thank you in advance!